gilcu2/music_metadata/doc/presentation.md

 Several direction for further improvements:

-- Requirements: Given company purpose must be interesting to manage customer track relations like playing a song.
-Several endpoints can generate interesting results from this data
+- Requirements: Manage customer track relation and related services
-- Development: Improve code linting, testing, check coverage, versioning, changelog
+- Development: Improve code linting, testing, test coverage, changelog, versioning, releasing
-- Deployment: Scalable DB server, Kubernetes deployment for scalability, logging and monitoring with professional tools
+- Security: SSL, Authentication, permissions, CSRF
+- Deployment: Scalability, Customer trust, logging, monitoring and alerts

 ---

-## Further requirements
+## Requirements

-- Provide additional customer experiences:
+- Provide additional experiences:
   - Which tracks and how many times the customer have listened in some time interval
   - Which artist and how many times the customer have listened in some time interval
   - Which tracks and how many times all customers have listened in some time interval